fabidicia/DANAE/README.md

 DANAE is a deep Denoising AutoeNcoder for Attitude Estimation which works on Kalman filter IMU/AHRS data integration with the aim of reducing any kind of noise, independently of its nature.

-You can find all the instructions to install and correctly run the algorithms in the instruction.md file.
-[Guidlines @](./instruction.md)]
+You can find all the instructions to install and correctly run the algorithms in the [instruction.txt](./instruction.txt) file.

 ![plot](./Results_Figure/oxford_LKF_phi.jpg)
 ![plot](./Results_Figure/oxford_danae1_phi.jpg)